Friday, April 5, 2019

 3. A book is a simple and also a disquiet object.
 Have you ever thought on putting them reflecting shadows also?

 I think I have made stuff with books already, but the problem is, most books have a pretty boring shadow.
 Just a square.
 It’s always nice if an object casts an unexpected shadow.
-That way you really discover something.4.
-I'm listening to Radiohead album "Amnesiac" right now while doing this interview to you.
-Do you create your artworks with music in your studio?
+That way you really discover something.

 This months playlist has (amongst others): Prince, Ringo Starr, Chic, Young MC, Zapp, Charlotte Aldigéry and Vulfpeck